Authentication

 ClosedTo rotate the application ID and secret

-1. In the web application list, point to the application that you want, click , and then click View ID and Secret.
+1. In the application list, click for the application that you want, and then click View ID & Secret.

-2. In the Web Registration ID and Secret dialog, click Rotate ID and Secret.
-The dialog closes, and a message is displayed telling you that a new ID and secret have been created.
+2. In the Web Registration ID and Secret dialog, click Rotate ID & Secret.

 ClosedTo edit an existing web application

-1. In the web application list, point to the application that you want, click , and then click Edit.
+1. In the application list, click for the application that you want, and then click Edit.

-2. Make the edits that you want, and then click Save.
+2. In the Edit Web Application Registration dialog, make the edits that you want, and then click Save.

 ClosedTo delete an existing web application

-1. In the web application list, point to the application that you want, click , and then click Delete.
+1. In the application list, click for the application that you want, and then click Delete.

 2. In the Delete Web Application Registration dialog, click Delete Registration.